Frequently Asked Questions

 What are your fee’s?

-On-going sessions last for 50 minutes and are priced at £80.
+Most sessions last for 50 minutes and are priced at £80.
+Longer sessions can be arranged if we think this is something that would help you.

 I charge an hourly rate for reports or other written work.